 Timeline and time commitment

-There will be two onboarding and orientation periods to the program in 2023 – one in March and one in September.
-These are expected to take several hours over the course of a two-week period.
-From orientation, learners will then enter their first program component (expected to be the CODE course) and will have up to two years to complete all of the program requirements (i.e., learners enrolling in January 2023 will graduate from the program in December of 2024).
+Orientation is expected to take several hours over the course of a two-week period (one 60 minute session plus two two-hour sessions).
+From orientation, learners will then enter their first program component and will have up to two years to complete all of the program requirements.

 Throughout the certification program, participants will receive expert instruction from the members of our training team, as well as input from guest instructors and mentors from both our staff team and our extended network of experienced STEM community professionals.